therealPaulPlay/PlayPeerJS/README.md

 ### Properties

+The `id` is used to distinguish the peer from other peers on the signalling server.
+Using a uuid is recommended, but it is also fine to use any other random string.
+If you're using a public signalling server instance, including your application's name in the `id` can help to prevent overlap (e.g. your-app-012345abcdef).

 - `id`: Peer's unique identifier
 - `connectionCount`: Number of active peer connections (without you)
 - `getStorage`: Retrieve storage object